-- 20. Stack Tests Initial performance tests shall be conducted on five (5) of the Caterpillar Model 3516C-HD emergency diesel engine gen-sets (Ref.
+- 22. Stack Test (Renewable Diesel) Performance tests shall be conducted on two (2) diesel engine gen-sets (Ref.
 Nos.
-L39 through L64) for nitrogen oxides (as NO2) and carbon monoxide using applicable EPA Reference Methods, as determined by DEQ's NRO Regional Air Compliance Manager, to determine compliance with the emission limits contained in Condition 15. - a.
-Emissions testing for each selected emergency diesel engine gen-set shall consist of three one-hour test runs under load.
-The average of the three runs shall be reported as the short-term emission rate for that emergency engine-generator set; - b.
-Testing shall be performed on the exhaust stack of the emergency diesel engine gensets to demonstrate compliance with the $NO_X$ and CO emission limits specified in Condition 15.
-Testing shall be conducted with the emergency diesel engine gen-set operating at $\geq 90$ percent of its rated capacity, unless multiple load band testing is approved by DEQ; - c.
-Recorded emergency engine generator set operational information shall include, but not be limited to: - i.
-Generator load/kilowatt output; - ii.
-Fuel consumption and fuel sulfur content of the fuel oil; - d.
-Perform testing to demonstrate compliance within 120 days after the integration operational period has commenced.
-If this deadline falls within the ozone season (May 1 through September 30) the facility shall perform testing to demonstrate compliance within 30 days after the end of the ozone season.
-Tests shall be conducted and reported and data reduced as set forth in 9VAC5-50-30; - e.
-The details of the tests are to be arranged with DEQ's NRO Regional Air Compliance Manager.
-The permittee shall submit the test protocol to the Regional Air Compliance Manager, at least thirty days prior to testing to ensure adequate time for DEQ approval.
-If the test protocol is received by the DEQ with less than thirty days for
+1 through 79) while utilizing renewable diesel or a blend of renewable diesel and ULSD for NOX (as NO2) and CO using appropriate EPA reference methods as approved by the Regional Air Compliance Manager of the DEQ's NRO to determine compliance with the emission limits contained in Conditions 15 and 16. - a.
+Emissions testing of each pollutant for each selected diesel engine gen-set shall consist of three (3) one-hour test runs under load.
+The average of the three (3) runs shall be reported as the short-term emission rate for that diesel engine gen-set. - b.
+Testing shall be performed on the exhaust stack of the diesel engine gen-sets to demonstrate compliance with the NOX and CO emission limits specified in Conditions 15 and 16.
+Testing shall be conducted with the diesel engine gen-set operating at ≥ 90 percent of its rated capacity, unless multiple load band testing is approved by DEQ; - c.
+Recorded diesel engine gen-set operational information shall include, but not be limited to: - i.
+Generator load/kilowatt output. - ii.
+Fuel consumption and fuel sulfur content of the diesel fuel oil. - d.
+For any engine gen-set that has not commenced the integration operational period upon receipt of the first shipment of renewable diesel or a blend of renewable diesel and ULSD utilized by the units: Perform testing to demonstrate compliance within 120 days after the integration operational period has commenced.
+If this deadline falls within the ozone season (May 1 through September 30), the facility shall perform testing to demonstrate compliance within 30 days after the end of the ozone season.
+Tests shall be conducted and reported and data reduced as set forth in 9VAC5-50-30;